jdillard/personal-site/_posts/2016-09-25-trail-report-devils-dome-loop.md

 We heard it can be quite a busy time, often with teams of horses used to haul the meat and equipment, but luckily the grade and trail conditions of this section often made it nearly impossible to take a team of horses up.

-{: {{site.data.css.info-box}} } &gt; **Side Note:** If you plan on backpacking the Pasayten Wilderness during the High Hunt, September 15th through the 25th, make sure to keep this in mind.
+{: {{site.data.css.info-box}} }
+> **Side Note:** If you plan on backpacking the Pasayten Wilderness during the High Hunt, September 15th through the 25th, make sure to keep this in mind.
 While we didn't have any issues, I feel it could potentially have an impact on the hunters and/or the vibe of your trip.

 ## Day 1 - Switchbacks

 After flying into Seattle the previous day, we stopped at the Marblemount Ranger Station to pick up any necessary permits/passes, let them know our itinerary, and ask about the trail conditions.
 While we were there we picked up [Green Trail](https://greentrailsmaps.com/) waterproof maps 16, 17, 48, and 49, which between them cover the whole loop.
 After talking with the Rangers, We decided to take the loop counterclockwise, because we (and our knees) preferred to go up the section that has a steep elevation change, rather than down.

-{: {{site.data.css.tip-box}} } &gt; **Pro Tip:** Prepare for the weather conditions or you'll end up going down it on the way back regardless – guess how we know.
+{: {{site.data.css.tip-box}} }
+> **Pro Tip:** Prepare for the weather conditions or you'll end up going down it on the way back regardless – guess how we know.

 The hike up is strenuous, full of switchbacks, and has some downed trees over the trail, but had easily accessible streams that we could use to refill our water.

-{: {{site.data.css.info-box}} } &gt; **Side Note:** As others have reported, the GPS didn't quite match up with the map for a small portion of this section, but we believe it might have been caused by a small landslide at some point which then caused them to move the trail.
+{: {{site.data.css.info-box}} }
+> **Side Note:** As others have reported, the GPS didn't quite match up with the map for a small portion of this section, but we believe it might have been caused by a small landslide at some point which then caused them to move the trail.

 Shortly after the turnoff for the Crater Lake trail we found what appears to be the first available camping spot, which had options for tent placement and enough space to handle two smaller parties.
 There was also a stream at the Crater Lake turnoff a short distance from the camping area that came in handy.

 Even though we tried to check the nearest weather stations to the area we didn't quite have a grasp on what the weather conditions would be like this time of year.
 As it turns out, since this is part of the trail is still on the Western side of the mountain range it is highly susceptible to rain, so make sure to bring proper shelter.

-{: {{site.data.css.tip-box}} } &gt; **Pro Tip:** Don't place your tent in a low lying area – guess how we know.
+{: {{site.data.css.tip-box}} }
+> **Pro Tip:** Don't place your tent in a low lying area – guess how we know.

 ## Day 2 - "The Cabin"